 A product requirements document template, also known as a PRD template, concisely outlines key information about a new product or feature.
-A PRD template is a dynamic tool that acts as a roadmap throughout the product development process, most often established by the product manager and used by designers, stakeholders, and the engineering team.
+A PRD template is a dynamic tool that acts as a roadmap throughout the product development process, most often established by product managers and used by technical teams, designers, and other stakeholders.

 Ready to go?
 Begin customizing your PRD template by:

-Before you even start putting together your PRD template, find out everything possible about the specific features you'll be working on in the product requirements document.
+Before you even start putting together your PRD template, find out everything possible about the specific features you’ll be working on in the product requirements document.
+This is your scope.
+The scope section outlines what is a current priority and what will not be included in the release.
+Conducting customer interviews is crucial to gather valuable insights that inform your understanding of customer needs and assumptions.
 You can do this by meeting with various team members or with your client directly.
 The more you know, the easier this process will be.

-Product management is a daunting task, and it's all too easy to get bogged down by development jargon, disorganization, and confusing details.
+Product managers have a daunting task, and it’s all too easy to get bogged down by development jargon, disorganization, and confusing details.
 You can avoid this by focusing on the big questions at the beginning of the development process, plain and simple.
+Understanding customer personas can significantly enhance your comprehension of the target audience and their needs.

 A good product documentation template should guide you in outlining the target audience, key features for different personas, functionalities, and success metrics of your product.